 4 Reasons Why Artist Residencies Suck

-Artist residencies are so cool, but are they really designed for the real life everyday artist?
-And actually they don’t suck, but artist residencies are not set up for artists who have the responsibilities of balancing a family, kids, 9-5 job or other responsibilities.
+Artist residencies are so cool, but are they really designed for the real-life everyday artist?
+And spoiler alert, they don’t suck like the title of this post implies, but artist residencies are not set up for artists who have the responsibilities of balancing a family, kids, 9-5 job, or other responsibilities.
 Although I have written blog posts about residencies in the past to help those attending, this post discusses why they are not practical for the modern artist.

-While the dream of a residency is something all of us would love to do, its nearly impossible to fit in a residency between real life unless you’re a teacher who can pre-plan summers, a full-time freelance artist, a professor taking a sabbatical, you find yourself unemployed, you’re young and between schooling and a real job or your retired.
-Okay enough reasons, but seriously, the artist residency (alongside some other artist based opportunities) are really not set up for the real artist.
+While the dream of a residency is something all of us would love to do, its nearly impossible to fit in a residency between real life unless you’re a teacher who can pre-plan summers, a full-time freelance artist, a professor taking a sabbatical, you find yourself unemployed, you’re young and between schooling and a real job or you’re retired.
+Okay enough reasons, but seriously, the artist residency (alongside some other artist-based opportunities) are really not set up for the real artist.

-1. Residencies usually need a community component or presentation
+1. Many residencies need a community component or presentation

 2. Residencies can be expensive